cllmthvlln/The-Base-Network/README.md

 Base allows microtransactions due to its low fees.
 Aerodrome controls ~50% of DEX volume on Base.
 Seamless Protocol is a native lending/borrowing protocol.
+Base supports DeFi giants like Aave and Balancer.